AditechGH/ngx-smart-forms/README.md

 ## Development

-### Monorepo Structure
+### Project Structure

-This monorepo follows the Nx workspace structure for managing multiple libraries.
-The main components of the monorepo are:
+This project follows the Nx monorepo structure for managing multiple libraries.
+The main components of the workspace are:

 - **apps/**: Contains the demo applications that showcase the usage of the libraries.
 - **libs/**: Contains the individual libraries (e.g., smart-error-display).
 - **node_modules/**: Standard Node.js dependencies.
-- **package.json**: Central package manager configuration for the monorepo.
+- **package.json**: Central package manager configuration for the workspace.
 - **nx.json**: Nx configuration for the workspace.

 ### Building the Libraries

-To build all the libraries in the monorepo, run the following command:
+To build all the libraries in the workspace, run the following command:

 ```bash
 npm run build